junxit/us-congress-bills-111/metadata.md

 - 2009-03-03 — Introduced in Senate
 - 2009-03-03 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S2693-2705)
 - 2009-03-03 — Sponsor introductory remarks on measure.
 (CR S2692-2693)
+- 2009-11-18 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-12-18 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+Without written report.
+- 2009-12-18 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+Without written report.
+- 2009-12-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 247.